roahmlab/reachability-based_trajectory_safeguard/README.md

 Step2: Clone all repositories and checking out to the correct branch

 Step3: add all to MATLAB path.
+Remove rl folder from path if you are running car or drone example.
 You should be good to go!

 Sanity Check: run run_highway_testing and use the arrow keys on the figure to drive the car around, it should edit your inputs so that it never crashes.